agoodkind/macos-smc-fan/README.md

 Note: A separate process called `thermald` also runs on these Macs.
 Analysis of its imports shows it monitors power/thermal metrics and publishes **thermal pressure levels** (nominal/fair/serious/critical) via system notifications for apps to react to [^1].
 It does not directly control fans (that's `thermalmonitord`'s role).
 It appears that they are complementary: `thermald` reports, `thermalmonitord` acts.

+#### M2 Generation
+Further research is needed to determine the changes between M1 and M2 SMC architecture.

 #### M3 and M4 Generation

 **Key Changes**